 This series consists of short, quick-to-read segments.
 Expect to spend between ten to twenty minutes reading each blog post, viewing the associated images, and reading the captions.
-There are also additional activities offered for many of the posts, including suggested field trips or websites to read (located at the end as “Related Activities”), and a list of additional readings, primary or secondary sources, you may want to consult.
+There are also additional activities offered for many of the posts, including suggested field trips or content to read (located at the end as “Related Activities”), and a list of additional readings, primary or secondary sources, you may want to consult.

 If you do not have time to read each blog post, you can explore Salt Lake West Side Stories by viewing the photographs and corresponding captions found on the top navigation bar of the Salt Lake West Side Stories home page, titled Chronological Gallery.
-The images offer a visual historical tour of Salt Lake’s original west side.
+The images offer a visual historical tour of Salt Lake City’s original west side.
 We hope, however, that you will read all of the posts, and all other sections of this web publication.

-This area, like all of Salt Lake Valley, was initially inhabited by Utah’s American Indian peoples.
+This area, like all of Salt Lake Valley, was initially inhabited by Utah’s Native American peoples.
 Until the third quarter of the twentieth century, Salt Lake City’s west side neighborhood served as a base camp for nearly every immigrant group that settled in the valley, in Utah and across the Intermountain West.
-Beginning in 1847, members of the Church of Jesus Christ of Latter-day Saints, often referred to as Mormons, laid claim to the whole region, but they first camped and settled on the city’s west side.
+Beginning in 1847, members of The Church of Jesus Christ of Latter-day Saints (LDS), often referred to as Mormons, laid claim to the whole region, but they first camped and settled on the city’s west side.
 Other immigrant pioneers followed, including Jews (from German and Russia), Chinese, Africans, Italians, Japanese, Greek, Syrians, Mexicans, and Latinos.
 During the 1970s and 1980s, Pioneer Park was also a physical and political gathering place for Salt Lake City’s LGBTQ+ communities.
 Beginning with Native Americans and followed by immigrant pioneers from around the world, the Pioneer Park neighborhood served as a central location for people seeking economic, religious, and community-building opportunities.
-Those migrant peoples who settled in Salt Lake’s west side influenced Utah’s cultural make-up as well.
+Those migrant peoples who settled in Salt Lake City’s west side influenced Utah’s cultural make-up as well.
 The inhabitants of the west side were essential in shaping the Utah we know today.